 Portland, Maine: Adopted in 2010 and first used in 2011 (for electing mayor only)

-- Maine: Adopted in 2016 and will be used in 2018 for statewide and state assembly elections.
+- Maine: Adopted in 2016 and will be first used in 2018 for all state and federal primary elections.

 San Francisco, California: Adopted in 2002, first used in 2004 and used every November election since then (for mayor, city attorney, Board of Supervisors and five additional citywide offices)